pfedick/DeckerGame/README.md

 - how to implement the sprites?
 - which resolution should the game have
 - what is the best size for tiles and sprites?
+- how to implement interactive objects/enemies
+- how to control the main character?
+- physics
+- collision detection
+- create interactive objects / enemies:
+    - spears from ground
+    - gems (can be collected => points)
+    - coins (can be collected  => points)
+    - medikit
+    - savepoint

 ## On what platforms will the game be available